stadiamaps/ferrostar/guide/src/android-getting-started.md

 ## Configure an HTTP client

 Before we configure the Ferrostar core, we need to set up an HTTP client.
+This is typically stored as an instance variable in one of your classes (ex: activity).
 We use the popular OkHttp library for this.
 Here we’ve set up a client with a global timeout of 15 seconds.
 Refer to the [OkHttp documentation](https://square.github.io/okhttp/) for further details on configuration.